Project Information - Background

 - contractors we have engaged to provide services in relation to the Victorian Desalination Project;

-- the State of Victoria’s Department of Environment, Land, Water and Planning, as required under our agreement with the State of Victoria for the design, construction, operation and maintenance of the Victorian Desalination Project;
+- the State of Victoria’s Department of Energy, Environment and Climate Action as required under our agreement with the State of Victoria for the design, construction, operation and maintenance of the Victorian Desalination Project;

 - our financiers; and